IMPLEMENTATION OF EU LAW

 On 27 October 2017, the SFC published the conclusions of the consultation and issued the Guidelines (with minor amendments resulting from the consultation) via a circular, requiring all licensed corporations engaged in internet trading to implement the 20 baseline requirements in the Guidelines to enhance their cyber security resilience and to reduce and mitigate hacking risks.
-One key control, the implementation of two factor authentication for clients to log in to their internet trading accounts, has taken effect on 27 April 2018, while all other requirements will take effect on 27 July 2018.
+One key control, the implementation of two factor authentication for clients to log in to their internet trading accounts, took effect on 27 April 2018, while all other requirements took effect on 27 July 2018.

 The PDPO requires all practicable steps to be taken to ensure that personal data held by a data user is protected against unauthorised or accidental access, processing, erasure, loss or use, having particular regard to: